[ UrbanRail.Net ] [ Europe ] [ America ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 System

 The Vancouver Metro, called SkyTrain, is an automated metro system, similar to the VAL system of Lille and Toulouse.
-As of August 2009, it actually comprises two systems, incompatible with each other, the older Expo/Millennium Line and the brand new Canada Line:
+Since August 2009, there have actually been two systems, incompatible with each other, the older Expo/Millennium Line and the newer Canada Line:

 Expo Line Millennium Line

-Total length of the first line, now referred to as the Expo Line, is 28.6 km (only 1.3 km in a former railway tunnel in downtown Vancouver - Burrard and Granville; and Columbia station is covered), total travelling time is 39 minutes.
+Until Oct.
+2016, the total length of the first line, now referred to as the Expo Line, was 28.6 km (only 1.3 km in a former railway tunnel in downtown Vancouver - Burrard and Granville; plus a short tunnel around Columbia station in New Westminster), total travelling time is 39 minutes.
+With the branch to Production Way-University it now has a total length of 35 km (with 1.8 km being shared with the Millennium Line).

 Canada Line